 Are you interested in historical public health data, early pharmacopoeias, or what is was like to be a nurse in the 1930s?
 We have answers to all that and more in Special Collections and University Archives.
 The Special Collections and University Archives department at the Library of the Health Sciences-Chicago contains a variety of materials documenting Chicago's rich history as a center for the education and practice of the medical arts.
 You can find out more by visiting the Special Collections and University Archives research at Library of the Health Sciences-Chicago LibGuide.
 I am happy to answer any questions!

 I graduated from Wayne State University in 2010 with my Masters of Library and Information Science with an Archival Administration Certificate.
-Recently I earned a Special Collections Certificate from the University of Illinois at Urbana-Champaign.
+I earned a Special Collections Certificate from the University of Illinois at Urbana-Champaign in 2016, and became a Certified Archivist in 2017.

 My research interests stem from my experiences processing and implementing outreach initiatives with the CME Group Collections.
 I am interested in how best to provide access to large amounts of data, especially in finding aid form.
 Currently I am considering how best to promote and provide access through instruction and other outreach initiatives in special collections within a health sciences library.